1731-1829. He was born at Holyhead, Anglesey, on 28 September 1731.

-At the beginning of the French Revolutionary War in 1793 he commissioned the Irresistible 74, and he took her out to the Leeward Islands with transports from Ireland to join Vice-Admiral Sir John Jervis at the commencement of his campaign against the French Caribbean islands in January 1794 He later commanded the Irresistible under the orders of Commodore John Ford at the capture of Port au Prince on 4 June of the same year, and he left this vessel on his elevation to flag rank on 23 October after she had arrived home with thirty sail of the Jamaica convoy in the same month following a twelve-week voyage .
+In April 1793, following the opening of the French Revolutionary War, Henry commissioned the Irresistible 74, which he took her out to the Leeward Islands with transports from Ireland to join Vice-Admiral Sir John Jervis at the commencement of his campaign against the French Caribbean islands in January 1794.
+He later commanded the Irresistible under the orders of Commodore John Ford at the capture of Port au Prince on 4 June of the same year, and he left this vessel on his elevation to flag rank on 23 October after she had arrived home with thirty sail of the Jamaica convoy in the same month following a twelve-week voyage .

 Henry was further promoted a vice-admiral on 14 February 1799 and an admiral on 23 April 1808.
 He died aged 98, a childless widower, on 6 August 1829 at his house at Rolvenden, Kent.
 At the time of his death he was considered to be the father of the Navy.